pht2774/springboot_custom_shop/README.md

-add about.html to describe the shop mission and product add AboutUs controller to render about.html view when access from URL about.html
+add about.html to describe the shop mission and product add AboutUs controller to render about.html view when access from URL

+about.html
 ++line 18: add link back to mainscreen.html mainscreen.html
 ++line 18: add link to about.html

+#E. Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

+BootStrapData.java
+++line 58: add condition to check part count and product count (both equal 0) before initializing demo inventory to prevent duplication
+++line 61-103: add demo parts to outsourcedPartRepository ++line 112-121: add demo products to productRepository